Spritetm/hadbadge2019_fpgasoc/README.md

 as well as code for simulation of parts using Icarus, or the entirety using Verilator.
 Apart from this, the contents of the directories are:

-- bram_replace is a tool to replace the content of bram in bitstreams.
-It's used here to generate a new bitfile when the bootloader code has changed without having to re-synthesize the entire project.

 - jtagload is a nearly-trivial program to convert a binary executable file into a svf file that can then be sent to the FPGA using OpenOCD.
 At the moment, the boot ROM only invokes a mode compatible with this when it doesn't find a proper IPL in flash.